This is when new TV channel E4 Extra will launch and what shows will be on it

-The E4 sibling channel E4 Extra will launch this month and take over the slot currently held by 4Music.
+E4 Extra is the sibling channel of E4 which launched this month, taking over the broadcasting slot which had been held by 4Music.

-The channel will be the home of repeats of popular entertainment and scripted and unscripted comedy shows as well as UK exclusives.
+The new chnnel will target a younger audience than Channel 4 and E4, and will primarily air entertainment shows, scripted and unscrpited comedy comedy, and a few UK exclusives.

-4Music is not being rebranded as E4 Extra - both channels will exist after the launch, but 4Music will move to a different channel and will also undergo a change in output.
+This does mean that 4Music is dead - it still exists but has a new home and will also undergo a change in the type of content that it airs.

 What shows will be on E4 Extra?